nahati/contao-isotope-stock/README.md

   </tr>
   <tr>
     <td>minQuantityPerOrder</td>
-    <td>minimum number of items allowed for an order</td>
+    <td>minimum number of product items allowed for an order</td>
     <td>set by backend user</td>
   </tr>
   <tr>
     <td>maxQuantityPerOrder</td>
-    <td>maximum number of items allowed for an order</td>
+    <td>maximum number of product items allowed for an order</td>
     <td>set by backend user</td>
   </tr>
 </table>

-These attributes can also be changed by a backend user.
+All attributes can be changed by a backend user.

-**Gallery feature without stockmanagement**
+**Configuring just the gallery feature (without HandleLimitedEditions)**

 You may activate only `inventory_status`.
 Then only the options `not for sale` and `available` are used and there will not be any further stock-management for this product-type.
 Use this, if you just want to want to combine shop and gallery.

-**Stock management type A**
+**Configuring limited editions**

-If you have limited editions, activate `quantity` to enable stock-management for this product-type. <a id="stockmanagement"> Then you MUST activate `inventory_status`, too.</a>
+If you have limited editions, activate `quantity` to enable stock-management for this product-type.
+Then you MUST activate `inventory_status`, too.
+(Othwerwise an exception will be thrown).

 For products with no limit keep the `quantity` field empty.
 Then there will be no stock-management for this product.

-**Recommended additional configuration for stock management type A**
+**Recommended additional configuration for limited editions**

 You may want to receive a notification when a product is overbought (this can happen if there are concurring updates simultaneously, e.g. another order by another user).
 Then you need to do this as well:

 Add a notification of type `change order status`.
-Under shop configuration add an order status `Overbought` (mind the exact spelling!) and link this notification to it.
+Under _shop configuration_ add an order status `Overbought` (mind the exact spelling!) and link this notification to it.

-**Stock management type B**
+**Configuring limited orders**

 If you want to limit the quantity per order, activate `minQuantityPerOrder` and/or `maxQuantityPerOrder` for this product-type.
 Make sure to set the maximum equal to or greater than the minimum!
+(Othwerwise an exception will be thrown).

 For products with no such limit keep the respective field(s) empty.

-**Possible conflicts between both types of stock management**

-`minQuantityPerOrder` may not be reachable if `quantity` is not sufficient.
-Then this product can not be bought.

 ## Minimum requirements